FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/availabilityzone.md

 ## Description

-Physically separated and isolated areas within a region which provide high availability and fault tolerance.
+A provider assigned identifier for a physically separated and isolated area within a Region that provides high availability and fault tolerance.

 ## Content constraints